Daniel 11:1-39...continued from Daniel 10

 Daniel 11:36-37 KJV: 36 And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvellous things against the God of gods, and shall prosper till the indignation be accomplished: for that that is determined shall be done.
 37 Neither shall he regard the God of his fathers, nor the desire of women, nor regard any god: for he shall magnify himself above all.

-Pope Innocent III (reigned 1198 - 1216 AD), the most powerful pope in history, fits the description in these verses more than any other during the middle ages.
-It was during his reign that the title "Vicar of Christ" was claimed for the popes, after which it has consistently been used since.
-The Catholic version of Christianity had spread throughout the Roman realm by this time.
+Note: During the reign of Pope Innocent III (1198 - 1216 AD), the most powerful pope in history, the title "Vicar of Christ" was claimed for the popes, after which it has consistently been used since.

 Daniel 11:38 KJV: 38 But in his estate shall he honour the God of forces: and a god whom his fathers knew not shall he honour with gold, and silver, and with precious stones, and pleasant things.